TheNoobInventor/pi5-frigate-coral-tpu-pcie-nvme-ssd/README.md

 ***Note: This config file is also available in the*** `config` directory of this repository.

-Finally, run this command which will pull the Frigate image, and deploy the container with the configurations we set,
+Finally, run this command which will pull the Frigate docker image, and deploy the container with the configurations we set,

 ```
 docker compose up -d
 ```

-The `-d` flag is used to run the container in detached mode or in the background, meaning it does not flood the terminal with log data.
+The `-d` flag is used to run the container in detached mode or in the background, meaning it does not flood the terminal with container log data.

-If everything went well, you should be able to access the Frigate Web User Interface (UI) in the browser by either using the hostname with `frigipi.local:5000` or using the IP address of the camera with `192.168.8.201:5000`.
+If everything went well, you should be able to access the Frigate Web User Interface (UI) in the browser by either using the hostname with `frigipi.local:5000` or using the IP address of your Raspberry Pi 5 with port 5000.
 The Frigate home page is shown in the GIF below.

 <p align='center'>
   <img title='Frigate home page' src=images/frigate_homepage.gif width="1000">
 </p>

-You can edit the `config.yml` file using the Frigate Config Editor by clicking on the gear button in the bottom left corner then on **Configuration Editor**.
+You can edit the `config.yml` file using the Frigate Configuration Editor by clicking on the gear button in the bottom left corner then on **Configuration Editor**.

 <p align='center'>
   <img title='Frigate gear button config' src=images/frigate_gear_button_config.png width="1000">
 </p>

-There are options to copy the configuration, save config changes and restart the Frigate container or simply to save them, in the top left corner of the page.
+There are options to copy the configuration, save config changes and restart the Frigate container or simply to save them, in the top left corner of the Frigate UI.

 <p align='center'>
   <img title='Frigate config editor' src=images/frigate_config_editor.png width="1000">